ColleyMo/MSc-Dissertation/README.md

 MSc project files and source code etc

 # NoteBooks
-- DissertationProject.ipynb - this is my final submission and main source code.
+- **MSc ai.ipynb** - this is my final submission and main source code.

+# Playground notebooks
-- Test.ipynb - this is for testing different approaches and methods
+used these testing and trying different approaches and methods

+- Test.ipynb
+- Test2.ipynb
+- DissertationProject.ipynb

 # DataSets